alethic/gib/README.md

 The actual value delivered is some sort of Object that supports change.
 Which may be some sort of buffer thing.

+### 5-19-2025

+Been playing with Gradle.
+It's neat.
+Been thinking.... gradle is neat because it's object based, and thus discoverable through intellisense.
+But there's something else about it: it sort of forms a "web" of projects.
+Or at least it gets close.
+You can have parent projects, and then subprojects.
+There is no intrinsic relationship between parents and children, except that you need a top-level file that specifies all the children.
+But that's different than the top-level project.
+It's more like a short circuit for scanning for build.gradle files.

+But it makes an interesting IDE experience: unlike MSBuild, when you open a Gradle project, you don't open some top level solution and see a list of projects.
+You open a directory structure.
+And some of the nodes are projects.